simonem/PhD_Thesis/csrl.md

 The model can be used by designers to choose which technology to use to support reflection activities or do derive requirements for the design of new technologies [@Krogstie:2013kf].
 The model has driven the development of several software and hardware applications within the MIRROR project; to address reflective learning in the fields of social care, health care, business and emergency aid.
 For a description of the applications see [@Schwantzer:2014we].
 Several works [@Krogstie:2013kf; @Krogstie:fo; @Krogstie:2012ki] have shown how the four stages in the model can me mapped against technologies to support individual and collaborative reflection.

-The mapping can be framed within three macro areas:
+In the case of crisis training I identified that the mapping between the activities described by the CSRL model and technology can be placed into three stages:

 - technology to **capture** work experiences (for example by means of automatic sensors, a personal diary application, or timeline visualisation)
-- technology to **re-create** work experiences based on data captured to trigger and assist a reflection session with relevant information (for example by allowing to re-evaluate a past experiences from multiple point of views, in a context that help making sense processes)
+- technology to **re-create** work experiences based on data captured to trigger and assist a reflection session with relevant information (for example by allowing to re-evaluate a past experiences from multiple point of views, in a context that help making sense processes during debriefing)
 - technology to **generate** new, realistic work experiences for training purposes (for example via virtual worlds, serious games, or tabletop exercises)

+\missingfigure{relation between CSRL model and the three macro areas}

-The three areas have in common the need for interfaces between people and technology.
-The design of such user interfaces aims at different goals: while during *capturing* the interface need to allow to capture both automatic data and user-submitted information without interrupting crisis work, *re-creating* experiences need for tools for data visualisation and manipulation capable to re-create a work experience in a context that promote reflection; finally *generating* experiences needs interface to bring realism and engagement or real crises into a simulated environment.
+The three areas have in common the need for innovative interfaces between people and technology.
+Yet the design of such user interfaces aims at different goals: while during *capturing* the interface need to allow to capture both automatic data and user-submitted information without interrupting crisis work, *re-creating* experiences need for tools for data visualisation and manipulation capable to re-create a work experience in a context that promote reflection; finally *generating* experiences needs interfaces to bring realism and engagement of real crises into a simulated environment.
+Notably, the *capture* of experiences is done during the crisis work, which is subject to strict protocols that limit the design space for the technology.

 In the following chapter I will investigate how recent advances in the field of tangible, embodied and embedded interaction can provide theoretical tools from human-computer interaction theory and rapid prototyping techniques for the creation of user interfaces for capturing, re-creating and generating experiences.